PsiLynx/PsiKit/docs/usage.md

 # Usage Guide
 ### Minimum Configuration
 The class you will interact the most with is `Logger`.
 It acts as a manager for all the I/O going on.

-1. during Opmode initialization, add an `RLOGServer` to the Logger using `Logger.addDataReceiver(new RLOGServer())` this will serve the data from the robot, allowing it to be available on your computer.
+1. During Opmode initialization, add an `RLOGServer` to the Logger using `Logger.addDataReceiver(new RLOGServer())` this will serve the data from the robot, allowing it to be available on your computer.

-2. add any metadata with `Logger.recordMetadata(String key, String value)`
+2. Add any metadata with `Logger.recordMetadata(String key, String value)`

-3. start the logger with `Logger.start()`. after this, no new metadata or data receivers can be added.
+3. Start the logger with `Logger.start()`.
+After this, no new metadata or data receivers can be added.

-4. during the opMode loop, you must call `Logger.periodicBeforeUser()` at the beginning of every loop, and `Logger.periodicAfterUser(long userCodeLength, long periodicBeforeLength))` at the end of every loop.
+4. During the opMode loop, you must call `Logger.periodicBeforeUser()` at the beginning of every loop, and `Logger.periodicAfterUser(long userCodeLength, long periodicBeforeLength))` at the end of every loop.